aws/aws-fpga/README.md

 # Developer Support

 The [**Amazon FPGA Development User Forum**](https://forums.aws.amazon.com/forum.jspa?forumID=243&start=0) is the first place to go to post questions, learn from other users and read announcements from the EC2 FPGA team.

 * Click the "Watch" button in GitHub upper right corner to get regular updates.
-Also, we recommend you will join the [AWS forum](https://forums.aws.amazon.com/forum.jspa?forumID=243) to engage with the FPGA developer community and get help when needed (both AWS and Xilinx engineers monitor this forum).
+* We recommend you will join the [AWS forum](https://forums.aws.amazon.com/forum.jspa?forumID=243) to engage with the FPGA developer community and get help when needed (both AWS and Xilinx engineers monitor this forum).
 * In case you can't see "Your Stuff" details, you will need to logout using the logout button on the forums page and log back in again.

 <a name="doccontents"></a>